cherylperyl/gobbler/backend/README.md

    docker compose up
    ```

+> Note: Individual services are accessible via port forwarding in the current Docker Compose configuration.
+This is just to aid in debugging and review purposes.
+The actual app deployment should not have any port forwarding except for Kong.

 ### Through Kubernetes

 Kubernetes deployment depends on Kubernetes manifests found in the `./kubernetes` folder.
 We use a combination of deployment, service, and network manifests to deploy the services in an internal network with Kong acting as an external load balancer.
 While we have semi-tailored certain specifications to Google Kubernetes Engine (GKE), the open-source nature of Kubernetes allows us to virtually deploy these manifests on any Kubernetes cloud provider (e.g. AWS, Azure, DigitalOcean).